alrieckert/lazarus/components/README.txt

    ?

 leakview
-  Extends the IDE with a graphical viewer for the heaptrc output.
+  Extends the IDE with a graphical viewer for heaptrc output.

 pochecker
   Validates translated PO files.